Krithik-Kesh/Travel-Path/README.md

 Planning multi-city trips usually requires switching between several different tools.
 TravelPath solves this by integrating routing, weather data, and note-taking into a single clean interface.

 **Objective:**
-Build a Clean Architecture–compliant Java application that aggregates navigation, weather, and planning data into a unified Travel Record.
+Build a compliant Java application that aggregates navigation, weather, and planning data into a unified Travel Record—incorporated with CLEAN Architecture Principles.

 ---